 Free VPN Server: Build Your Own With CacheGuard

-Every month, millions of people look for a free VPN server or end up paying for VPN subscriptions — NordVPN, ExpressVPN, Surfshark and others.
-They pay between €5 and €15 per month for a service that routes their traffic through someone else’s servers, trusting a company they do not know with every website they visit.
+Every month, millions of people pay for VPN subscriptions — NordVPN, ExpressVPN, Surfshark and others — when a free VPN server built on their own hardware would do the job better.
+They pay between €5 and €15 per month for a service that routes their traffic through someone else’s servers, with no guarantee about what happens to their data.

 There is a better option.
 You can build your own free VPN server at home using CacheGuard — a free, open-source network security appliance that turns any old PC or virtual machine into a full IPsec VPN server.
-No subscription, no monthly fees, no third party seeing your traffic.
+No subscription, no monthly fees.
 Just a small electricity bill that a low power fanless mini PC keeps to an absolute minimum.

 Why Build Your Own Free VPN Server?

-Before diving into the how, it is worth understanding why a self-hosted VPN server is a fundamentally better solution than a commercial VPN subscription for many use cases.
+Before diving into the how, it is worth understanding the main reasons people choose to build their own free VPN server rather than paying for a commercial subscription.

+This is the most compelling advantage that commercial VPN services simply cannot offer.
 A commercial VPN connects you to their network.
-Your own free VPN server connects you back to your home network — giving you access to your home devices, your local files, your home server, your smart home — securely from anywhere in the world.
+Your own free VPN server connects you back to your home network — giving you access to your home devices, your local files, your home server, your NAS, your smart home — securely from anywhere in the world.
+Whether you are travelling, working from a coffee shop or connecting from a hotel, your home network is always a VPN connection away.

-Commercial VPN providers sometimes throttle speeds or impose data limits.
+Commercial VPN providers sometimes throttle speeds or impose data limits on their lower-tier plans.
 Your own VPN server runs at the full speed of your home internet connection with no artificial restrictions.

 What Is CacheGuard and Why Use It as a Free VPN Server?